joshmakar/the-git-gud-guide/README.md

 `$ git push <remote_name> :<branch_name>`

+**Example**
 `$ git push origin :feature-branch`

-This will push your changes to your Github remote repository and delete the named branch.
+This will push your changes to your Github remote repository and delete the named remote branch.